Debate Overview

 Lincoln Douglas is value debate.
 A Lincoln Douglas debate examines competing value systems to answer big questions, traditionally placing a heavy emphasis on logic, ethical values, and philosophy.

-Some previous Lincoln Douglas resolutions were:
+This year's Lincoln Douglas resolutions are:

 Team Policy Debate